quangduoong/quangduoong/README.md

 # 👋 Hi, I’m @quangduoong

-An student at University of Information Technology - Vietnam National University (UIT).
+I was born in 2002.
+At the moment, I am a student at University of Information Technology - Vietnam National University (UIT).
 My dream goal is to be a Backend Developer.

 I am open to work.